owntone/owntone-server/README.md

 Instead all soundcards detected by Pulseaudio will be listed as speakers by forked-daapd.

-There is some one-time setup required to use Pulseaudio:
- - Add the forked-daapd user (probably "daapd") to the "pulse-access" group.
+There is some one-time setup required to use Pulseaudio: Add the forked-daapd user (probably "daapd") to the "pulse-access" group.
- - On non-desktop/headless systems, you will need to run Pulseaudio in system mode.
-For this, you will probably want to install a SystemD .service file (Google will help you), so Pulseaudio automatically starts at boot.

 ## MP3 network streaming (streaming to iOS)